liferay/liferay-docs/devGuide/en/chapters/15-opensocial.markdown

 ### Communicating between portlets and gadgets

-For this section, we will continue implementing the *Google Map* gadget in our site.
+For this section, we will continue implementing the *Google Map* gadget in your site.
 It would be convenient for a user to, not only implement "gadget to gadget" communications, but to also allow communications between those gadgets and your portlets.

 As an exercise, we will send messages from Liferay's *Directory* portlet to the *Google Map* gadget.
 For each user listed in the *Directory* portlet, we will create a link that, when selected, will display the location of the user's address in the *Google Map* gadget.
 Please follow the instructions below: